TMFNK/openreg/README.md

 - Row-level security implementation
 - Regulatory documentation standards

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🤝 Contributing

 PRs welcome!

 Focus on:

-Additional regulatory templates
+- Additional regulatory templates
-More sophisticated DQ rules
+- More sophisticated DQ rules
-PostgreSQL support
+- PostgreSQL support
-Docker containerization
+- Docker containerization